United Breweries Group: History

 UB Group had a relationship with United Spirits Limited, now majority-owned (54.8%) by Diageo.

-The conglomerate was headed by Vijay Mallya, who left India on 2 March 2016, allegedly to escape legal action by Indian banks to whom he owed an estimated ₹9,000 crore (US$1.1 billion) in loans.In June 2021, Heineken N.V. bought out Mallya's 15% stake in United Breweries Limited for ₹5,825 crores (US$730 million) from the Debt Recovery Tribunal.
-With this, Heineken's stake in the company increased to 61.5%..
+The conglomerate was headed by Vijay Mallya, who left India on 2 March 2016, allegedly to escape legal action by Indian banks to whom he owed an estimated ₹9,000 crore (US$1.1 billion) in loans.

+In June 2021, Heineken N.V. bought out Mallya's 15% stake in United Breweries Limited for ₹5,825 crores (US$730 million) from the Debt Recovery Tribunal.
+With this, Heineken's stake in the company increased to 61.5%, taking control of United Breweries.

+In May 2023, employees, terminated from service at the United Breweries factory located near Ranasthalam, Srikakulam on account of reduced orders, staged protest.

 The logo

 The Pegasus, which is the symbol of the United Breweries, first found its place as the Group logo in 1941.
 Then, the Helladic horse – associated with beer and nectar in Greek mythology – carried a beer cask between the wings, ostensibly because beer formed the core operations of the Group.
 Later, the beer cask was removed to represent the Group's multifaceted operations.